Skip to Main Content

 Industry Experience

-Experienced production accountants and line producers with extensive Mexican film industry knowledge and international production expertise.
+Skilled production accountants and line producers with extensive Mexican film industry knowledge and global shoots expertise.

 02.